rosapietroiusti/land-climate-dynamics/README.md

 # land-climate-dynamics
-example scripts on working with climate data for the course 'Land-Climate Dynamics'
+example scripts on working with climate data with cdo and xarray